-As regards the movement across the national borders there are various country specific immigration procedures.
-Although the human movement across the countries of the SARC region have been made more liberal in recent years strict procedures still govern the movement in most cases.
+With regards to the movement across the national borders, there are various country specific immigration procedures.
+Although the human movement across the countries of the SARC region have been made more liberal in recent years, strict procedures still govern the movement in most cases.
 There are no immigration procedures across the Indo Nepal Border whether for tourism or for employment.
-But strict laws govern the movement between India and Pakistan.
+However, strict laws govern the movement between India and Pakistan.

 No!
-Domestic se tourism is as much a reality as international tourism.
+Domestic tourism is as much a reality as international tourism.

 Sex tourism consolidates racial discrimination and exploits other races, which the tourists think, are inferior.
 A variety of doctrines enable the tourists to justify the exploitation by saying that sex with children is acceptable in the culture of the society they are visiting.